alexivkin/gitserver/README.md

 # Git server with SSL and authentication

 A set of containers to provide a Git server HTTPS and basic authentication.
-Git in HTTP Smart mode (git-http-backend) + Basic HTTP Authentication + HTTPS redirect.
+It provides "Git in HTTP Smart mode" (git-http-backend) with Basic HTTP Authentication and HTTPS redirect, by using nginx as a reverse proxy for the GIT, BA and TLS traffic.
-Nginx is used to front the GIT traffic, providing BA and TLS.
-It is

 ## Building